Ginxss/tfds/README.md

 ### get(index)
 *Runtime:* **O(1)**

-*Exceptions:* Throws a tf::exception if the index is larger than the size.
+*Exceptions:* Throws a tf::exception if the index is larger or equal to the size.

 Returns a constant reference to the element at index 1:
 ```